 What an interesting couple of years it has been for the Atlanta Braves.
 About a year ago this time, they were heralded as one of baseball’s next great young teams to break through.
 They had a talented young roster, led by former first overall pick Dansby Swanson, who came to the Braves in the Shelby Miller trade from the Diamondbacks two years ago.
 The Braves were projected to possibly sneak into a Wild Card spot.
 They got nowhere close, finishing with 72 wins.
 So what happened?

 Of all these great young shortstops across the game, Swanson is, or was, supposed to be the best of the bunch.
 Wouldn’t you know it, out of all of them, Swanson is the one who comes up and falls flat on his face?
 2017 was a nightmare for the former Vanderbilt star, as he batted just .232 with an OPS of just .636 in his rookie campaign.
 Swanson has followed up his poor 2017 with an even worse 2018 Spring Training.
 He might be headed for another demotion back down to Triple-A, and the clock could start to tick soon.
 Swanson’s poor rookie campaign wasn’t the only issue.
 Now former GM John Coppolella was banned for life for illegally manipulating the contracts of the Braves international free agent signings from 2015-2017.
 In addition, 13 of the Braves minor league players were declared free agents as a result of the punishment.
 This organization has their work cut out for them if they want to stay away from falling back into the cellar.

 2015 was year 140 for the Braves franchise.
 This would be a new season with a new general manager.
-John Hart signed to a three year deal.
-The Braves shed 21 players that were on the roster last year, and added 29 players via trades and free agent acquisitions.
+John Hart signed a three-year deal.
+The Braves shed 21 players that were on the roster last year and added 29 players via trades and free-agent acquisitions.
 The Braves shed their hitting coach, third base coach, and their assistant hitting coach.
-The starting line up on opening day was Eric Young Jr., Jace Peterson, Nick Markakis, Freddie Freeman, Christian Bethancourt, Kelly Johnson, Alberto Callaspo, Andrelton Simmons, Julio Teheran.
+The starting lineup on opening day was Eric Young Jr., Jace Peterson, Nick Markakis, Freddie Freeman, Christian Bethancourt, Kelly Johnson, Alberto Callaspo, Andrelton Simmons, and Julio Teheran.